-Undergraduate medicine at Edinburgh offers a modern, innovative curriculum designed to prepare you for contemporary medical practice.
-Our aim is for you to graduate as a competent, ethical and reflective doctor, with the care of patients your first concern.
+Medicine at Edinburgh offers a modern, innovative curriculum designed to prepare you for contemporary medical practice.
+Our aim is for you to graduate as a competent, ethical and reflective doctor, with the care of patients as your first concern.
 You will graduate as an excellent communicator and team player, prepared for complex and uncertain situations, equipped for ongoing personal development, and trained for high professional achievement and leadership.

 The breadth and depth of medical knowledge is expanding exponentially, with advances in medical science and research rapidly translated into clinical practice.
 Edinburgh's future doctors will be equipped with an understanding of the underpinning science, and the clinical skills to treat patients effectively as well as the personal attributes and attitudes required by medical practice.
 In this way Edinburgh will prepare you to be a scholar, a practitioner and a professional.

 We are the only Scottish institution to offer a six-year MBChB programme, which includes a year of full-time, research-based study in Year 3.
 We have a long history of medical students taking a year of intercalated, research-based study as part of their medical training and our programme embeds this research year in to the training of all of our medical cohort.
 Most students achieve at least one academic publication and/or presentation which is beneficial to their CV and future career during the research year.
-You will choose from a wide range of disciplines and topics, including established areas such as neuroscience and new areas such as experimental medicine, and will later revisit and extend the research interests developed.
+You will choose from a wide range of disciplines and topics, including established areas such as neuroscience and new areas such as health sciences, and will later revisit and extend the research interests developed.

 You will be especially well equipped for a career in academic medicine, which demands ongoing practical involvement in research, as a physician-scientist.
 Progression directly from Years 2 to 4 is possible but will only be considered in special circumstances, such as graduate entrants with prior research experience.